The sky has no limits

-Samanta completed her Level 2 in Aviation & Cabin Crew and then progressed onto the Level 3 Diploma in Travel & Tourism with us, at Coventry College.
+Samanta completed her Level 2 in Aviation & Cabin Crew and then progressed onto the Level 3 Diploma in Travel & Tourism with us.
 She applied to become cabin crew for Jet2 and received some fantastic news when she found out she had been accepted to complete her training.

-The Jet2 selection process is quite hard – starting with an application, English test & telephone interview – to assess your initial skills and if you are successful at this stage, you’ll be invited to a selection day.
+The Jet2 selection process is quite difficult – starting with an application, English test and telephone interview to assess your initial skills, if you are successful at this stage you’ll be invited to a selection day.
 Your height will be measured, you’ll do group exercises and be monitored on whether you can think on your feet.
-If you’ve got what it takes, they’ll invite you to stay on for a final formal one on one interview.
-If you’re successful through these stages, you’ll be invited to complete a 4-week training course to get you ready to officially take to the skies as Jet2 cabin crew!
+If you’ve got what it takes, you’ll be invited to stay on for a final, formal, one-on-one interview.
+If you’re successful throughout these stages, you’ll then be invited to complete a 4-week training course to get you ready to officially take to the skies as Jet2 cabin crew!

 Samanta’s advice is to “jump into the moment.
 Once you get into it, you’ll love it.
 The tutors are fantastic and have supported me on my journey to my dream career.

-Jenny is one of the Travel & Tourism tutors, who teaches the students and helps them to follow their dreams.
+Jenny is one of the Travel & Tourism tutors who teaches students and helps them to follow their dreams.
 She says, “If you want something, you go for it and Samanta has.
-She’s a fantastic student and a credit to the college.
+She’s a fantastic student and a credit to the College.
 We can’t wait to see pictures of her in her new navy Jet2 uniform.”